 Inspired by this wonderful project, which brings to life an era of elegance, when train travel was a sheer joy, we present our top 10 alternative steam railway journeys.

 The Flying Scotsman’s home at the National Railway Museum in York is not the only piece of steam history in Yorkshire.
 The North Yorkshire Moors Railway takes you by steam train though Heartbeat land, Harry Potter film locations and into the heart of Dracula country in Whitby.
-Stay at our cabins at Cropton or Keldy, both just a short drive from Pickering.
+Stay at our family appropriate hot tub accompanied cabins at Cropton or Keldy, both just a short drive from Pickering.

 North Yorkshire Moors Railway

 By the south shore of the Firth of Forth, this special little railway looks steeped in history but was, in fact only begun in 1979 with the last section opening to passengers in 2010.
 However it evokes the great age of the railways and several original buildings have been re-erected along the line.
-If you’re staying at Strathyre, Bo’ness station is just over one hour away.
+If you’re staying at our Strathyre log cabins, Bo’ness station is just over one hour away.

 The Boness and Kinneil railway

 Tucked into the valley between Edwinstowe and Mansfield, this is Nottinghamshire’s only narrow gauge steam railway.
-A far cry from the mighty Flying Scotsman, this charming family run 5/8th scale narrow gauge railway has two stations and two miniature locomotives.
-A hidden gem, just up the road from our cabins in Sherwood Forest.
+A far cry from the mighty Flying Scotsman, Sherwood Forest Railway is a family run 5/8th scale narrow gauge railway with two stations and two miniature locomotives.
+A hidden gem, just up the road from our hot tub cabins in Sherwood Forest.

 Sherwood Forest railway